-The many types of dahlia like a fertile, well-drained soil with a constant supply of moisture (Fig. 1).
+The many types of dahlia like a fertile, well-drained soil with a constant supply of moisture (Figure 1).
 Mulch the bed and avoid giving the plants high nitrogen.
 On poor sites the plants are leggy.
 Best growth occurs in full sun but the plants tolerate partial shade.
 Do not plant dahlias until the soil has warmed up as the roots rot in cold, wet soil.
 Tall varieties may need a support stake installed at planting time.
 Removal of side buds gives larger flowers.
 Remove the old flowers as they fade to promote blooming.
 Dahlias do not tolerate high summer temperatures so may not be suited for southern most regions.

 Scientific name: Dahlia spp.